negrel/eli/README.md

-# `eli` - Bootable, immutable OCI/Docker images on bare metal.
+# `eli` - Bootable OCI/Docker images on bare metal.

-Your Linux installation as a bootable, immutable OCI/Docker image, bare metal.
+Make ISO files from OCI/Docker images.

 ## Docs

 Documentation is available under [`./docs`](./docs/README.md).

+## Getting started

+First, you must install `eli` and its dependencies.

-## Installation
+## Installing

 To install `eli`, just clone the repository and create a symlink: